keithtyser/judgeflow/README.md

 The results will show:
 - Row ID: Which test case was evaluated
 - Metric: Which evaluation metric was applied
-- Score: The evaluation score (0-10 scale)
+- Score: The initial evaluation score (0-10 scale)
+- Revised Score: The LLM's revised score after self-reflection (if available)
+- Revision Delta: The difference between revised and initial score (if available)
+- Critique: The LLM's self-critique or explanation (if available)
 - Timestamp: When the evaluation was performed

 ### Available Metrics